aidanoconnor2/Data-Analytics-Portfolio-Projects/SQL Data Cleaning Project Nashville Housing/Readme.md

 The techniques used in this project are:
 - The aggregate function CONVERT to remove the time from "SalesDate" and leave only the date.
-- A self join to to help populate entries with missing data.
+- A self join to help populate entries with missing data.
 - Creating new tables in order to split address data into multiple columns.
 - Using CASE statements to standardize some of the data.
 - Using a WITH statement to remove duplicates.